Tekken 3: PlayStation

 The conversion to the PlayStation took eight months, significantly longer than the conversions of Tekken and Tekken 2, due to Tekken 3 being designed for Namco System 12, making it a much more difficult conversion than the previous two games, which were designed for the PlayStation-based Namco System 11.
 The conversion team was, aside from a few personnel changes, the same group which created both the PlayStation and arcade versions of Tekken and Tekken 2.

 The original port of Tekken 3 to the PlayStation features two new hidden characters: Gon and Dr. Boskonovitch.
+Boskonovitch was a late addition; in early 1998 Namco said that Gon would be in the PlayStation version but Boskonovitch's inclusion was still not certain.
 Anna was made into her own separate character, and given her own character select spot, voice, unique attacks, and ending.
 The PlayStation version features new "Tekken Force" and "Tekken Ball" modes, as well as all modes present in Tekken 2.
 Due to the PlayStation's hardware limitations of less video RAM and lower clock speed, the visual quality was downgraded.
 The backgrounds were re-made into 2D panoramic images, the number of polygons used for each character were slightly reduced, sound effects played at a high pitch, and the game runs at lower overall resolution.
 Namco representatives had in fact originally stated that they did not think it was possible to convert Tekken 3 to the PlayStation.
 By April 1997, Tekken 3 was popular in the arcades, and the process of its home conversion was considered certain on PlayStation but merely a controversial consideration on Nintendo 64.

-The music for Tekken 3 was written by Nobuyoshi Sano and Keiichi Okabe for the arcade version, with the PlayStation version featuring additional themes by the same composers, along with Hiroyuki Kawada, Minamo Takahashi, Yuu Miyake, Yoshie Arakawa, and Hideki Tobeta.
+Sano and Okabe returned to compose the music for the PlayStation version, with much of the soundtrack being arranged from the arcade's music, along with the addition of several new tracks.
+Other composers who participated in composing additional music include Hiroyuki Kawada, Minamo Takahashi, Yuu Miyake, Yoshie Arakawa, and Hideki Tobeta.
+Arakawa had previously composed for the first two Tekken games, while Sano, Okabe and Miyake would go on to work on several future entries in the series, including Tekken Tag Tournament.

-The PlayStation emulator Bleem! was released for the Sega Dreamcast that allows Dreamcast owners to play a graphically enhanced version of Tekken 3 using the PlayStation copy of the game.
+As promotion for the PlayStation version, Namco sponsored a Tekken 3 tournament at events in Japan and the U.S., with the Japanese champion and U.S. champion meeting in a final round at E3 1998.

 The PlayStation 2 release of Tekken 5 features the arcade version of Tekken 3.
-The PlayStation version of Tekken 3 is among 20 "generation-defining" games on the PlayStation Classic, released on 3 December 2018.
+The PlayStation version of Tekken 3 was one of the 20 games included by Sony Interactive Entertainment on the PlayStation Classic, released on 3 December 2018.
+PlayStation Port was added to PS Plus and Playstation Network on October 21, 2025, for PlayStation 4 and PlayStation 5.